Drug and Substance Abuse

 - impair memory

-Also, any drinking that is linked to mental or physical problems, or the potential for accidents (drinking and driving) is considered problem drinking.
+Also, any drinking that is linked to mental or physical problems, or the potential for accidents (drinking and driving), is considered problem drinking.
 Particularly troublesome is the potential for harmful interactions between alcohol and medications (prescribed or over-the-counter), especially medications that affect the brain, such as medications for anxiety and depression.
+Older adults with health problems or who take certain medications may need to drink less or not at all.

 Tobacco abuse includes cigarette, pipe or cigar smoking.
 Smoking is the cause of many serious heart and lung diseases, as well as cancer.
 It also makes many diseases, such as diabetes, more complicated and disabling.